OpheliaMiralles/weathermart/docs/examples/satellite.rst

 Satellite Data
 ==============

-EUMetSat API
+Eumetsat API
 ------------

-You can retrieve data directly from the EUMetSat API using the ``SatelliteEumetsatRetriever`` class.
+You can retrieve data directly from the EUMetSat API using the ``EumetsatRetriever`` class.
 This is generally the preferred way to access satellite data, since you get the data from a bigger domain.
 You need to get an API key from EUMetSat to use this retriever, see https://api.eumetsat.int/api-key/ for instructions.

 .. code-block:: python

-    from weathermart.retrievers.satellite import EUMetSatRetriever
+    from weathermart.retrievers.satellite import EumetsatRetriever

-    retriever = SatelliteEumetsatRetriever()
+    retriever = EumetsatRetriever()

     ds = retriever.retrieve(None, "IR_039", ["2024-01-01", "2024-01-02"])